liuminhaw/ssh-home/README.md

 ## Version 0.3.0
 - Add `home_rsync` feature
-- Add `version` options to show version
+- Add `version` option to show version information
 - Change ip record method to record if only ip has change

 #### Version 0.2.2